What to Expect When Your Vehicle or Trailer is Examined

 Additional Inspection Requirements May Apply

-VVS’s vehicle inspection is not an inspection of the safety and/or mechanical integrity of the vehicle.
-A Salvage Vehicle Inspection or an Out of Province Vehicle Inspection, at your expense, may be required before the vehicle can be registered in Alberta.
-Please contact an Alberta motor vehicle registry agent for information about registering your vehicle or trailer.
+VVS’s vehicle examination is not an inspection of the safety and/or mechanical integrity of the vehicle.
+A Salvage Vehicle Examination or an Out of Province Vehicle Examination, at your expense, may be required before the vehicle can be registered in Alberta or Saskatchewan.
+Please contact a provincial motor vehicle registry agent for information about registering your vehicle or trailer.

-Alberta Transportation has agreements with the police in Alberta and with VVS to share information collected from the users of this service.
+Alberta Transportation and Saskatchewan Government Insurance have agreements with the police and with VVS to share information collected from the users of this service.
 This is for the purposes of investigating auto theft and auto-related offences, including conspiracy, fraud, possession of stolen property and other related crimes.
 This information sharing, without the direct consent of the applicant, is authorized under sections 40(1)(e) and (q) of the Freedom of Information and Protection of Privacy Act.

 For more information, please contact VVS.